 Fairmont State University’s teacher education program has a long history of national and state accreditation and program approval.
 At the national level, we are currently accredited by the National Council for the Accreditation of Teacher Education (NCATE).
 Fairmont State University has been NCATE accredited continuously since 1954.
 NCATE has been the leading accrediting agency for the preparation of education professionals and the accreditation of more than 630 colleges of education.
-NCATE merged with the other major nation accreditation organization to form the Council for the Accreditation of Educator Preparation (CAEP).
+NCATE merged with the other major national accreditation organization to form the Council for the Accreditation of Educator Preparation (CAEP).
 West Virginia has signed its first partnership agreement with CAEP and the EPP is engaged in the process to maintain national accreditation.
 The accreditation continuous improvement process has supported the EPP’s commitment to maintaining high quality undergraduate and graduate programs for the preparation of educators.